culanomeara/quizzical/README.md

 # Let's Get Quizzical

 This site is aimed at Junior Cycle students looking to revise Mathematics topics.
 It gives students four topics to choose from.
-Each topic contains a set number of multiple choice questions and feedbackm is given after each question.
+Each topic contains a set number of multiple choice questions and feedback is given after each question.
+Users then receive at Report Card when the quiz is complete.

 ## Features